 i.
 Recognition and initial measurement

 The Company initially recognises financial assets and financial liabilities when it becomes a party to the contractual provisions of the instrument.
 All financial assets and liabilities are measured at fair value on initial recognition.
-Transaction costs that are directly attributable to the acquisition or issue of financial assets and financial liabilities, that are not at fair value through profit or loss, are added to the fair value on initial recognition.
+Transaction costs that are directly attributable to the acquisition or issue of financial assets and financial liabilities, that are not taken at fair value through profit or loss, are added to the fair value on initial recognition.

 ii.
 Classification and subsequent measurement Financial assets